 This is a common question!
 And I’m so glad moms are thinking about this kind of thing and how to handle it best.
 Because I know your goal is to get them a balanced, nutritious diet.

 I address some concerns in this post where I talk about how appetites vary at this age, how to take it as an opportunity to start teaching mealtime manners, and why to avoid restricting food.

 Here is what I recommended to this mom:

 1- Offer more of the food they want, but with some limits

 When your toddler only wants to eat one food, I typically allow 2-3 servings of that food and then won’t replenish that item anymore.
 Read here on how exactly to handle that.

-She will learn that she needs to fill up on other things (but she won’t learn it immediately).
+Your child will learn that she needs to fill up on other things besides blueberries (but she won’t learn it immediately).

 So the way I suggest handling that is by sticking to a regular routine of meals and snacks (3 meals and 2-3 snacks).
 This post has a sample schedule.

 You can be flexible in the timing of all of those, meaning it doesn’t have to be a rigid time that can’t be moved forward or back depending on what’s going on that day.
 If they have a small breakfast and seem very hungry an hour and a half later, just move morning snack up a little earlier if you are able to do so.